Homomorphisms between braid groups: Castel's theorem and extensions

+\emph{Case 3: $\bar \rho(z)$ has non-empty canonical reduction system.} For this case we work directly with $\rho$ instead of $\bar \rho$.
 Since $\rho(\B_n)$ lies in the centralizer of $\rho(z)$, it follows that, through $\rho$, the group $\B_n$ acts by permutations on the set of components of $M$.

-We claim that the action of $\B_n'$ on the set of components of $M$ is trivial.
-Since the maximum number of components of a multicurve in $\D_n$ is $n-2$, the number of components of $M$ is at most $n-2$.
-Lin proved \cite[Theorem A]{linbp} that any homomorphism $\B_n \to S_k$ with $k < n$ has cyclic image if $n \geq 5$; thus the action of $\B_n$ on the set of components of $M$ is cyclic.
+We claim the action of $\B_n'$ on the set of components of $M$ is trivial.
+The number of components of $M$ is at most $n-2$.
+Lin proved \cite[Theorem A(c)]{linbp} that any homomorphism $\B_n' \to S_k$ with $k < n$ is trivial if $n \geq 5$; thus the action of $\B_n$ on the set of components of $M$ is cyclic.
 The claim follows.